spotify/luigi/doc/configuration.rst

   think twice before setting this parameter.

 client_type
   The type of client to use.
-Default is the InsecureClient that requires no authentication.
-The other option is the KerberosClient that uses kerberos authentication.
+Default is the "insecure" client that requires no authentication.
+The other option is the "kerberos" client that uses kerberos authentication.